$438,984Average Value$274Average Price per Sq Ft19Homes For Sale

 1/2

-Morningside Park, on Nob Hill’s south side, is undergoing a renovation project that is expected to be completed in the summer of 2025.
-The four-space park will receive a new playground, a zipline feature, and lighting.
+Morningside Park, on Nob Hill’s south side, was the subject of a renovation project, which included a new playground, a zipline feature and lighting.
 Wellesley Park is another recreation space in the neighborhood, with two purple-and-blue-colored tennis courts that were resurfaced in 2022.

 Just south of Nob Hill, Morningside Park offers a great place to play after shopping.